mahsamabbas/csvreader/readme.txt

 1- Pass csv to getHeaders func, it will return the column titles of csv file.

-2- Then pass csvfile, column titles, start and limit.It will return the specified no of rows into key-value pairs
+2- Then pass csvfile, column titles, start and limit to getFileContent func.It will return the specified no of rows into key-value pairs